manizheh1/Argus/README.md

 ## File structure

-The Franka Emike is controlled using the `alexandros_panda_moveit_library.py` file.
+The Franka Emika is controlled using the `alexandros_panda_moveit_library.py` file.
 The data is collected using the `rdls_saver.py` which manually controlling the robot to perform the task.
 The base OpenVLA model is then finetuned and run using the `openvllm_latest.py` file.